Undergraduate Programs

 Practicum Requirement

 • The practicum experience should be completed the next-to-last semester of study (i.e., first semester senior year).
 It is important that practicum plans be submitted for review prior to starting the project or course work to ensure the proposed work is sufficient for the objectives of the practicum.
-After the fact approvals are possible but not guaranteed.
+After-the-fact approvals are possible but not guaranteed.

-• Appropriate practicum work is possible via Independent Study (CSE 4001 or SDS 400), or via project-focused classes, including (but not limited to) CSE 4307 Software Engineering Workshop and CSE 4504 Software Engineering for External Client.
+• Project-focused courses, including (but not limited to) CSE 4109 Introduction to AI for Health, CSE 4307 Software Engineering Workshop, and CSE 4504 Software Engineering for External Clients.
 Students should contact course instructors in advance to identify the degree of agency the student will have over project selection and requirements.

 List of Approved Technical Electives